2021-2022

 Dr. Tatiana Weisbrod

 Dr. Weisbrod completed her internship in 2019.
 During the program she worked with aquatic and terrestrial species ranging from fish and manatees to bongos and babirusas.
 Her research involved pathologic entamoebiasis in frogs, dolphin lipidomics, and use of advanced imaging techniques for postmortem examination in a bottlenose dolphin.
 She was able to present her findings at the 2019 IAAAM conference in Durban, South Africa.
 Following completion of her internship, Dr. Weisbrod started a master's degree in the aquatic animal health program.
-Her project will focus on diagnostic strategies and management of parasitic enteritis in the Florida manatee.
-Dr. Weisbrod was also accepted into the UF Aquatic Animal Health Residency in 2020 and will be in training for the next three years with the program.
+Her project focused on diagnostic strategies and management of parasitic enteritis in the Florida manatee.
+Dr. Weisbrod completed the UF Aquatic Animal Health Residency from 2020-2023.
+Following her residency, Dr. Weisbrod accepted a joint Clinical Assistant Professor position with the UF Aquatic Animal Program and Contract Veterinarian Position with SeaWorld Orlando.
+We are looking forward to continuing to work with Dr. Weisbord within our program, utilizing her valuable insight as a former trainee.

 2017-2018